-A preventive health plan revolves around regularly scheduled exams of an apparently healthy dog in order to maintain optimum health.
-To standardize wellness plans, the AAHA (American Animal Hospital Association) and the AVMA (American Veterinary Medical Association) gathered medical information from various specialty groups, some of which include the American Heartworm Society, American Association of Feline Practitioners, Companion Animal Parasite Council to name a few) and devised guidelines focused on preventive health care for cats and dogs.
+To standardize veterinary care for dogs and cats, AAHA (American Animal Hospital Association) and the AVMA (American Veterinary Medical Association) gathered medical information from various specialty groups, some of which include the American Heartworm Society, American Association of Feline Practitioners, and Companion Animal Parasite Council, and devised the “Canine Preventive Healthcare Guidelines” (CPHG).

-What are these recommendations and why are they important?
+What are the CPHG recommendations and why are they important?

 History.
-A discussion of your dog’s home life will give your veterinarian an overall idea of his health status.
+A discussion of your dog’s home life will give your veterinarian an overall idea of her health status.
 Changes in your dog’s demeanor may occur so gradually that you are not aware of them until you are asked specific questions.
 Does your dog have a good appetite and regular bowel movements?
-Does he strain to urinate?
-Does he limp?
-Is he slow to rise when lying down?
-Does he ever cough, sneeze, or seem short of breath?
-Is he itchy?
-Does he drink a lot?
+Does she strain to urinate?
+Does she limp?
+Is she slow to rise when lying down?
+Does she ever seem short of breath, cough, or sneeze?
+Is she itchy?
+Does she drink a lot?
 Your answers will be recorded at each visit so your veterinarian can identify changes that are otherwise difficult to notice on a day-to-day basis.

 Examinations.
 Even healthy dogs should be examined by a veterinarian at least once a year, preferably twice a year.
 If your dog is older or has medical problems, more frequent visits may be necessary.
-Physical exams can detect heart murmurs or skipped heart beats; enlarged lymph nodes; skin tumors; abdominal tumors; and enlarged or shrunken kidneys, liver, or spleen that may mean systemic disease.
-A look at the eyes can determine a dog’s visual capacity.
-An orthopedic evaluation can tell if a dog is arthritic and in need of pain medication.
-A dermatologic evaluation of the hair coat will determine the need for flea and tick control or diagnose skin infections (bacterial, fungal, or parasitic).
+Physical exams can detect heart murmurs or skipped heartbeats, enlarged lymph nodes, skin and/or abdominal tumor, and enlarged or shrunken kidneys, liver, or spleen that may indicate systemic disease.
+A look at the eyes can determine your dog’s visual capacity.
+An orthopedic evaluation can tell if your dog is arthritic and in need of pain medication.
+An evaluation of the skin and coat will determine the need for flea and tick control or diagnose skin infections (bacterial, fungal, or parasitic).
 Hair loss may indicate systemic disease or hormonal imbalances.

-Dental Care.
+Dental care.
 It is a well-known fact that oral health impacts a dog’s general health.
 Simply put, dogs with clean mouths live longer.
 The bacteria involved in periodontal disease do not just stay in the mouth.
-These organisms invade the blood stream and travel to major organs like the kidneys, liver, and heart where they cause significant health issues.
-Dogs may need their teeth cleaned every 1-2 years, but this frequency can vary more or less depending on a number of factors including preventive care and routine at-home maintenance (i.e., daily brushing).
+These organisms invade the bloodstream and travel to major organs like the kidneys, liver, and heart where they cause significant health issues.
+Dogs may need their teeth cleaned every one to two years, but this frequency can vary depending on several factors including preventive care and routine at-home maintenance (i.e., daily brushing).
 Dental radiographs (X-rays) will help determine the status of oral disease.
-Regular dental cleanings will also allow your dog to keep his pearly whites in good condition.
+Regular dental cleanings will keep your dog’s oral health in good condition.

-Parasite Prevention.
+Parasite prevention.
 Dogs should be given medication to prevent heartworms all year long in endemic areas.
 Many heartworm medications also prevent or treat intestinal parasites, and some may also treat fleas and ticks.
-Your veterinarian can provide these medications and a parasite prevention protocol can be tailored to a dog’s specific needs within his personal environment.
+Your veterinarian can provide these medications and a parasite prevention protocol can be tailored to your dog.

 Immunizations.
-Vaccinations are divided into two groups: core vaccines and non-core or optional vaccines.
-All dogs (without medical problems that prevent immunization) should receive vaccinations for rabies, distemper, canine parvovirus, and canine adenovirus-2 (hepatitis) (usually offered as a combined DAP vaccination).
+Vaccinations are divided into two groups: core vaccines and non-core (optional) vaccines.
+All dogs considered stable and healthy to vaccinate should be immunized for rabies, distemper, canine parvovirus, and canine adenovirus-2 (hepatitis) (usually offered as a combined DAP vaccination).
 Vaccination for kennel cough, Lyme disease, leptospirosis, and canine influenza may be recommended for dogs with potential exposure to these diseases.
 See the “Vaccines for Dogs” handout for more detailed information.

-Weight Maintenance.
+Weight maintenance.
 Research has shown that leaner dogs live longer and have fewer health problems.
 Your veterinarian will assign a body condition score to your dog and give you dietary and exercise recommendations to help your dog maintain a healthy body condition score.
 See the “Obesity in Dogs” handout to learn more about the importance of a healthy body condition score and how you can prevent obesity in your dog.